holoviz-topics/panel-chat-examples/docs/chat_features.md

     # use send instead of stream/yield/return to keep the placeholder text
     # while still sending a message; ensure respond=False to avoid a recursive loop
     instance.send(
-        "Let me flip the coin for you...", user="Game Master", avatar="🎲", respond=False )
+        "Let me flip the coin for you...", user="Game Master",
+        avatar="🎲",
+        respond=False,
+    )
     await sleep(1)